ccchwang/grace-shopper/README.md

 * Anne Zhou
 * Aria Moraine

-#This is a link to my deployed version grace-shopper-babes.herokuapp.com
+#This is a link to my deployed version [Grace Shopper Babes](https://grace-shopper-babes.herokuapp.com/)